tobinbradley/dirt-simple-postgis-http-api/README.md

 The project uses the [HAPI](http://hapijs.com/) framework and supports CORS as well as JSONP for elderly IE. JSONP will automatically be returned if a `callback` query string is sent.
 The services are picked up from the files in the `routes` folder, so anything you add there will automatically be picked up.

+The MVT route requires PostGIS 2.4.
+If you aren't on 2.4, there's an alternative in the optional_routes folder you can use.
+Be sure to see the README there.

 Code changes, new routes, etc. are only picked up when the service starts.
 If you want to automatically restart the service on a code change, you can start it via [forever](https://github.com/foreverjs/forever) using a watch option:

 ``` bash